 Harry Potter belongs to J.K.
 Rowling, not me.

-A/N By the way, I'd like to make it clear that in this story, Horcruxes do not exist.
+Author's Note: I'd like to make it clear that in this story, Horcruxes do not exist.
 If you wish to believe that the Diary was the one and only Horcrux that Riddle made, that's fine.
 My point is that in this story, there are no Horcruxes that need to be found and eliminated.
 However, Dumbledore's wand is the Elder Wand.

 It's for the Best